Bhya23cse/PRODIGY_WD_01/README.md

-# Responsive Web Development Task 01
+# Responsive Navigation bar Task 01

 This repository contains the code for my first task during my web development internship.
 The objective was to create a responsive navigation bar with a button that changes the color mode of the entire page using HTML, CSS, and JavaScript.